-Revit P&ID Modeler helps you model piping faster and more efficiently using P&IDs from a Plant 3D Collaboration project directly within Revit.
+Revit P&ID Modeler helps you model piping faster and more efficiently using P&IDs (piping and instrumentation diagrams) from a Plant 3D Collaboration project directly within Revit.

 A common request from our customers across the building and industrial industry has been to have an intelligent connection between their Revit models and a schematic, or P&ID.
 The general goal of this feature set is to provide a simplified workflow of generating a model in Revit from a schematic authored with Plant 3D’s P&ID capabilities.

-Revit P&ID Modeler functionality requires a subscription to Collaboration for Revit (which includes BIM 360 Team).
+Note that use of the Revit P&ID Modeler functionality requires a subscription to Autodesk Collaboration for Revit (which includes BIM 360 Team).

 In the typical workflow for this functionality, a team will have some members working in Plant 3D, and some working in Revit.
 Both the Plant 3D and Revit users are working in a shared BIM 360 Team project.

 The Plant 3D users produce the P&ID drawings.
 These drawings are synced to a BIM 360 Team project folder using the Collaboration functionality within Plant 3D 2018.
 These individuals don’t need Revit to produce the P&IDs.